Skip to main content

 val bridge_contract = hbridge.get_or_create_bridge(

-network_id, // The EVM network ID
+network_id, // EVM network ID

 );